Testosterone for Women

 - are a woman

-- are post menopausal, which means you’ve not had a period for 12 months in a row
+- are either perimenopausal or postmenopausal, which means you’ve not had a period for 12 months in a row

 - are currently using a Hormone Replacement Therapy (HRT) gel or patch, and have done so for at least 3 months